On the Samsung Galaxy S8, Samsung Hello could be Bixby's new best friend

 We've heard that the Galaxy S8 is rumored to get an AI assistant called Bixby, but Bixby may not be alone.
-Samsung recently filed a trademark in Europe for something called "Samsung Hello" and based off of its description, it could also be powered by AI.
+Samsung recently filed a trademark in Europe for something called "Samsung Hello" and based on its description, it could also be powered by AI.

 AI is poised to be an important phone trend in 2017, and with Bixby, Samsung will take on Google Assistant, Amazon's Alexa and any updates to Apple's Siri for 2017.
 Samsung also needs a boost after the Note 7 recall put a question mark over Samsung's ability to win back trust.

-According to the trademark, Samsung Hello would also be accessible through voice command.
+According to the trademark, Samsung Hello would also respond to voice commands.
 It's less clear how the software would fit in with the Bixby assistant -- perhaps it's one subset?
 It could also be a separate news feed.

 Samsung declined to comment on this story.